SumoLogic/sumologic-documentation/docs/cse/troubleshoot/troubleshoot-parsers.md

 #### Search for message IDs

-Gather a sample by searching using the identified `_messageId`(s) of the failing to parse logs:
+Gather a sample by searching for the logs that are failing to parse using the identified `_messageId`(s):
 ```
 _sourceCategory=<your/source/category>
 | where _messageId in (<messageId1>,<messageId2>,<etc.>)